Martin-Zeithaml/medium/yamlBasics.md

 ### Common mistake

-If you manually delete the comment character `#` starting at line `# security` to the last line, you will get this error, when try to use the config:
+If you manually delete just the comment character `#` starting at line `# security` to the last line, you will get this error, when try to use the config:
 ```
 /zowe/bin: ./zwe config validate -c ./medium-example.yaml
 ZWEL0318E - Couldn't parse file '/zowe/bin/medium-example.yaml': while parsing a block mapping at line 3, column 5, did not find expected key at line 30, column 6.